Cox rings and symplectic quotient singularities with torus action: Introduction

-The quotient $\bC^4/G$ was an object of study in~\cite{BellamySchedler}, where it was shown that the crepant resolution exists, and in~\cite{LehnSorger}, where such resolution was constructed as a sequence of two blow-ups.
+The quotients $\bC^4/G$ that we consider were subjects of previous studies.
+In particular it was known that the resolution exists, and the explicit constructions of the resolutions were given, see e.g.~\cite{BellamySchedler}, and~\cite{LehnSorger}.
 Here however we take a different approach, originated in~\cite{CoxSurf} and~\cite{81resolutions}, and developed in~\cite{SymplCox} and~\cite{Yamagishi}, aiming at generalizations to the study of crepant resolutions of other quotient singularities.
-The idea is to study the geometry of crepant resolution via the algebraic and combinatorial properties encoded by its Cox ring.
+The idea is to analyze the geometry of crepant resolutions via the algebraic and combinatorial properties encoded by their Cox ring (the same for all such resolutions of a fixed quotient singularity).
 In particular one would like to find the presentation of the Cox ring and construct a resolution as a GIT quotient.

-One of the previous attempts to give a general framework for computing Cox rings of crepant resolutions of quotient singularities was based on the embedding of the Cox ring into the ring of Laurent polynomials over the invariant ring of the commutator subgroup.
-Then, using the McKay correspondence one constructs a finitely generated subring $\cR$ which is a candidate to be the whole Cox ring of a resolution.
-The nontrivial step is to check if this ring is the actual Cox ring.
-See~\cite{CoxSurf},~\cite{81resolutions},~\cite{SymplCox},~\cite{Yamagishi} for examples of this approach.
-In fact the (non-minimal) list of generators of the Cox ring of the crepant resolution of $\bC^4/G$ were originally found by Yamagishi by an algorithm presented in~\cite[\S 4]{Yamagishi}.
-In this paper we present an alternative, more geometric method to deal with this difficulty, using a torus action on the resolution.
+We build up on one of the previous attempts to give a general framework for computing Cox rings of crepant resolutions of quotient singularities, developed in~\cite{CoxSurf},~\cite{81resolutions},~\cite{SymplCox},~\cite{Yamagishi}.
+In fact the (non-minimal) lists of generators of the Cox ring of the crepant resolution of $\bC^4/G$ were found by Yamagishi by an algorithm presented in~\cite[\S 4]{Yamagishi}.
+In this paper we present an alternative, more geometric method to deal with main difficulties in computing the Cox ring, using a torus action on the resolution.
+Our motivation is twofold.
+For once we are eager to test and develop the new methods related to torus actions in the nontrivial context of quotient singularities with an action of the higher complexity.
+Apart from that we hope that such a method would broaden the applications of the approach to study crepant resolutions via Cox rings, which currently is limited by the computational complexity of the known algorithms.